Allaev1/SQLite_DBFirst_IoC_Unity/README.md

 # SQLite_DataBaseFirst_Sample
-This project is reminder on how generate models and  SqlCeToolbox
+This project can be useful for you if you are watching for allowance of how generate models of SQLite database.